jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 Before we start, we need to set up our REST Client [Postman](https://www.getpostman.com/)

-- Download the correct version for your system [here](https://www.getpostman.com/apps)
-- Install Postman (don't worry about signing up for an account with them...)
-- Download the ActivityInfo API Collection from [here](https://github.com/jamiewhths/talks/activityinfo/api/data-model/resources/collections.api)
-- Add the ActivityInfo API Collection to your Postman installation
+@snap[south]
+@fa[arrow-down]
+@snapend

 +++

+@snap[north]
 @fa[download fa-3x]
+@snapend
 ## Download the correct version for your system [here]("https://www.getpostman.com/apps")

 +++

 @fa[install]
 Install Postman (don't worry about signing up for an account with them...)

+- Download the correct version for your system [here](https://www.getpostman.com/apps)
+- Install Postman (don't worry about signing up for an account with them...)
+- Download the ActivityInfo API Collection from [here](https://github.com/jamiewhths/talks/activityinfo/api/data-model/resources/collections.api)
+- Add the ActivityInfo API Collection to your Postman installation